 Sean, it's always a good day to be on the radio with Sean Hannity.

-Oh man, I see I like you.
+See, I like you.

-You're my favorite South Carolina Senator.
+You're my favorite South Carolina senator.

-It's not a Lindsey Graham, not even close.
+It's not a Lindsey Graham.

 At some point yesterday, did your phones blow up?

-Uh Lindsay did a great job of making sure that the American people and the conservatives understood the power of lunacy in this attempt to pay people more money while they're on unemployment than they were making while they were working.
+Lindsay did a great job of making sure that the American people and the conservatives understood the power of lunacy in this attempt to pay people more money while they're on unemployment than they were making while they were working.

 That is lunacy.

-And frankly, Ben Sass, myself, Lindsay Graham, Rick Scott, all took a stand together and decided that this cannot stay, as you said, it's only for 16 weeks.
+And frankly, Ben Sass, myself, Lindsey Graham, Rick Scott all took a stand together and decided that this cannot stay.

 But this is what the Democrats have always wanted.

-Sean, you know it, they want this maximum minimum wage that is above what anyone would ever be able to stay in business to pay it.
+They want this maximum minimum wage that is above what anyone would ever be able to stay in business to pay it.

 And they were trying to shove this down our throats.